 Key Features

-- Collaborative Reporting: Generate stakeholder-specific reports and comment directly in the platform.
+- Collaborative Reporting: Generate stakeholder-specific reports and comment directly in the platform

 Kapiche Pros

-- No coding or manual taxonomy setup required
+- No coding or manual taxonomy setup required to get actionable insights

-- Processes thousands of comments in minutes
+- Processes thousands of customer comments in minutes

-- Unique impact visualizations help prioritize what to fix
+- Unique impact visualizations help prioritize what to fix based on feedback data

 - Easy-to-use UI with drag-and-drop dashboards